Home

 “Repetition is the key to training your subconscious.
 The conscious mind just isn’t quick enough.”

 It's like learning to drive.
-When you first start out, every action—checking mirrors, signaling, braking—takes effort.
+When you first start out, every action—checking mirrors, signaling, braking—requires focus.
 But after a while, it all becomes instinctual.
 Safety habits can work the same way.
 With enough practice, you’ll find yourself making safer choices automatically, even when you’re tired or distracted.

 ➡️ For more info on this concept read our blog post on the Neuroscience of Learning for Enhanced Workplace Safety.